US laundromat market, mapped

 Who buys laundromat owner data?

 B2B vendors selling into laundromat operators.
-The most common categories are payment systems (CCI, ESD, Card Concepts), management software (LaundroWorks, FasCard, ShinePay), equipment distribution (Speed Queen, Dexter, Continental and the regional dealer network), commercial lenders and SBA brokers, real-estate brokers focused on laundromat sales, and the search funds buying single-store independents.
+The most common categories are payment systems (CCI, ESD, Card Concepts), management software (LaundroWorks, FasCard, ShinePay), equipment distribution (Speed Queen, Dexter, Continental and the regional dealer network), commercial lenders and SBA brokers, real-estate brokers focused on laundromat sales, and search funds buying single-store independents.
 The owner contact is the asset because there is no procurement department in a 12-store regional chain, let alone a one-store independent.

 When is this dataset the wrong fit?